 Incidentally, I may have a chip on my shoulder about Michael Bay, but the verdict's still out.

 TV: I have a TV, but it doesn't pick up any channels.
 It's very good at connecting to devices, and I watch more Netflix than is probably healthy.
 I prefer to watch TV after a season had ended where I can watch without interruption in marathon mode.
 Some favorites: Doctor Who, Torchwood, Battlestar Galactica, Babylon 5, Deep Space Nine, Buffy/Angel, Firefly, and anything Bryan Fuller has done.
 I like most supernatural/horror themed shows, though I hated Charmed.
 Plot-driven Sci-Fi/Fantasy also ranks very high.
-I'm currently finishing up Fringe and watching the first season of Girls.

 Music: Rush has been my favorite band since high school, but beyond that, my tastes bounce all over the place.
 I'm not a rap fan, and most country grates on my nerves.
 I also have a very powerful knee jerk reaction towards excessively electronic music -- especially tracks that replaced a real drummer with a computer.
 The bulk of my music collection is split 50/50 between theater soundtracks and 70's progrock, with the remainder being filled out by humor-based acts like Barenaked Ladies and Johnathan Coulton.